Pigs' trotters: the new superfood - Last Updated: 12:01am GMT 03/02/2008

 long-term way to stay looking and feeling younger?
 "You are

-," says nutritional therapist Ian Marber, aka The
+what you eat," says nutritional therapist Ian Marber, aka The

 Food Doctor.